vsoch/vsoch.github.io/_posts/2020/2020-03-12-crc32c-validation-google-storage.md

 was my choice to calculate the hash, and although there wasn't documentation I was able to see how it's used for binary data in <a href="https://github.com/ICRAR/crc32c/blob/master/test/test_crc32c.py" target="_blank">this test</a>.
 The maintainer then was able to give <a href="https://github.com/ICRAR/crc32c/issues/14" target="_blank">speedy and lovely feedback</a> about the library and usage.
-For example, when we use it we need to import `crc32` from `crc32c` which is confusing, because `crc32` is technically a different algorithm.
+For example, when we use it we need to import `crc32` from `crc32c` which is confusing, because `crc32` is technically a <a href="https://stackoverflow.com/questions/26429360/crc32-vs-crc32c" target="_blank">different algorithm</a>.
 But he clarified the reason for this:

 > The package in PyPI is called crc32c, and the module is called crc32c, but it exposes a function called crc32.
 To be honest this is probably historical baggage -- when this package was first implemented it tried to mimic binascii.crc32 to an extreme, including the function name...
 Maybe in a later release we could adjust the name